emgarten/Sleet/doc/ci-server.md

 1. It will run CI action in ubuntu-latest OS
 2. Step named `pack` will `cd` to the `src` directory and try to pack nuget packages versioned `1.0.0`
-3. Step named `Push nuget package to Azure storage` will publish packages placed in `pkgs` diretocy to azure
+3. Step named `Push nuget package to Azure storage` will publish packages placed in `pkgs` directory to azure
 4. \${{secrets.SLEET_CONNECTIONSTRING}} is a secret, you can add it in you repository settings tab.

-Put it togather as below:
+Put it together as below:

 ```yml
 name: Publish dev nuget package to azure